 Verify that the Jenkins server is available and configured.

 Verify that the Jenkins server version is 1.561 or later.

 Verify that the Jenkins jobs are created in the Jenkins server with the input string parameter, vRCSTestExecutionId.

 - Select .

 - Click Add.

-- Select Jenkins (Code Stream) from the Plug-In drop-down menu and click Next.
+- Select Jenkins from the Endpoint Type drop-down menu.